Outdoor Patio Tiles

-For families with small children, these are a smart addition to hard decks, providing fall protection, creating a softer landing than interlocking stone deck tiles or wood tile.
+For families with small children, these are a smart addition to hard decks, providing fall protection, creating a softer landing than stone or wood.

-With the right falls height rating, people who inadvertently trip and fall will reduce the possibility of serious head injuries.
+With the right fall height rating, people who inadvertently trip and fall will reduce the possibility of serious head injuries.
 Thicker Interlocking Playground selections deliver a greater fall rating than thinner ones.
-Certain types have an anti-slip traction to help prevent falls versus models that are slippery when wet.
+Certain types have anti-slip traction to help prevent falls versus models that are slippery when wet.

 We also have several styles of roof deck tiles.
-In addition to going across natural stone tile, these are made to work when installed on roofing membranes too.
-Ours do not require adhesive, which makes them a perfect option for roof membranes, which could leak if damaged.
+Most do not require adhesive, which makes them a perfect option for roof membranes, which could leak if damaged.
 Be certain the membrane can support the weight.
 Our models could weigh as much as 19 pounds apiece.

 Sterling interlocking patio tiles give customers another potential choice.
 They may have a 1.25- or 2-inch thickness measurement, meaning they fit on any subsurface.
 They will not pop apart if placed under stress.

-PVC can mimic a porcelain tile, while delivering a slightly raised base, which encourages the proper draining of rainwater and which allows airflow to dry the moisture quickly.
+PVC tiles can have a slightly raised base, which encourages the proper draining of rainwater and which allows airflow to dry the moisture quickly.
 This results in a lower chance of mold or mildew forming in the area.

-They have a slightly flexible design.
-They are lightweight enough to serve as wall tiles and cover space quickly with a 12x12 or greater size.
+They have a slightly flexible design to go over uneven surfaces such as cracked concrete.
 To reduce the likelihood of tripping, consider border strips to create a smooth transition.

 For pool and hot tub areas, consider our Pool Decking, which has a perforated surface that’s textured to prevent slipping.
 With UV stability built into them, they’ll avoid fading even in constant sunlight.

 Yes, as Greatmats has interlocking outdoor tiles that will conform to the uneven ground frequently found in this spot.
-This differs from interlocking patio tiles Ikea, Home Depot, or Lowes offer, as they often only work on perfectly flat, firm ground.
-Our interlock mechanism ensures the outdoor flooring over dirt or turf will remain connected on slightly uneven surfaces.
+This differs from interlocking patio tiles that competitors offer, as they often only work on perfectly flat, firm ground.

 How do you use interlock deck tiles?

 Some choose to put interlocking patio tiles atop decking.
-For those who desire more formal settings, Greatmats carries models that look like wood, slate, or green turf.
 They usually will snap together, which ensures a secure fit.
 However, some have a straight edge and don’t interlock.
 These tiles may need to be glued down.

 How do you install interlocking patio tiles over concrete that’s uneven?

 Our interlocking decking tiles can be installed on slight concrete imperfections.
 The material conforms, allowing it to match the undulations of a subfloor that has minor cracks or holes.
 The materials deliver a bit of cushioning too, which is nice to have in outdoor patio tiles.
-However, if major cracks in the cements exist, repair them as much as possible with a patching cement before undergoing installations.
+However, if major cracks in the concrete exist, repair them as much as possible with patching cement before undergoing installation.